 I’m always intrigued by low mileage cars that have been stored away for years and seemingly forgotten.
 Last week Hemmings featured a 1961 Plymouth Valiant that had sat unnoticed in a garage for 53 years with only 4,263 miles on the odometer before being uncovered by a neighbor.
 This 1962 Rambler beats the Plymouth’s low miles with just 4,052 and has sat stored in a garage for over 50 years.
-Priced at $9,500 this Rambler is for sale at Aazzee’s Auto Salvage in Bemidji, Minnesota.
+This Rambler is for sale at Aazzee’s Auto Salvage in Bemidji, Minnesota.

 The seller gives us little information about the history of the Rambler and only a few exterior photos.
 We do know it’s a 6 cylinder, 3 speed manual wagon that would need new tires and brake work to make it roadworthy which isn’t unexpected given the incredibly long time this car has been stored.
 It is said to run well around the lot where it resides but there is no mention of what was done to start the car up, but hopefully all the fluids were flushed and replaced.